MetExplore/dexom-python/README.md

 The package can be installed using pip: `pip install dexom-python`

-You can also clone the git repository with `git clone https://forgemia.inra.fr/metexplore/cbm/dexom-python` and then install dependencies with `poetry install` or `pip install -e .`
+You can also clone the git repository with `git clone https://forgemia.inra.fr/metexplore/cbm/dexom-python`
+Then install dependencies with `poetry install` (if poetry is already installed in your python environment) or `pip install -e .`

 To view changes between versions, see [changelog](docs/changelog.rst)